NOTE: THESE PROTOCOLS WERE LAST UPDATED ON MAY 9, 2023

 - COVID-19 Illness: Graduates and their guests who are sick with COVID-19 or think they might have COVID-19 are asked not to attend the event to ensure the health and safety of themselves and of others, per public health guidelines.

-- Physical Distancing: Physical distancing will be used in the lobby and other common spaces of the Lyric, during entry and departure from the building, and while seated in the theater.
+- Physical Distancing: Physical distancing will not be used in the lobby and other common spaces of the Lyric, during entry and departure from the building, or while seated in the theater.
 Ceremony participants and guests are discouraged from congregating in indoor common spaces, such as lobby areas, before and after the ceremony.
 Graduates and guests are encouraged to meet outside after the ceremony.

 - Leaving the Lyric: Guests are requested to remain in their seats at the end of the ceremony until after the platform party, faculty, and graduates have left the theatre.
 Please follow the directions of the ushers when it is time to exit your row.